 UC Dissertation-Year Fellowship

-UC Berkeley is committed to recognizing and rewarding student’s contributions to diversifying the academy during their graduate careers and beyond.
-The purpose of this fellowship award is to provide funding to diverse doctoral students that allow them to prioritize and focus on completing the dissertation.
-Fellows will receive a $30,000 stipend, payment of in-state fees, travel allowance ($1,000 maximum) and $6,000 bonus for early dissertation filing.
+UC Berkeley is committed to recognizing and rewarding student’s contributions to a diverse educational environment during their graduate careers and beyond.
+The purpose of this fellowship award is to provide funding to doctoral students that allow them to prioritize and focus on completing the dissertation.
+Fellows will receive a $32,000 stipend, payment of in-state fees, and $8,000 bonus for early dissertation filing.

 To be eligible: